hasura/graphql-engine/docs/graphql/manual/actions/index.rst

 Actions are of two kinds:

-* Synchronous actions: In "sync" actions, the GraphQL client is not aware of the event driven flow and gets the appropriate response within the GraphQL mutation response fields.
-* :doc:`Asynchronous actions<async-actions>`: Async actions return the response
+* **Synchronous actions**: Sync actions return a response to the client after receiving a response from the handler.
-  to the client before receiving a response from the handler but they allow the client to subscribe to the response.
+* **Asynchronous actions**: :doc:`Async actions <async-actions>` return an ``action id`` as response to the client before receiving a response from the handler and allow the client to subscribe to the actual response using the ``action id``.

 How it works?
 -------------

-* Hasura receives the GraphQL mutation and converts this request into an event payload.
+* Hasura receives the action GraphQL mutation and converts this request into an event payload.
-* The event is captured, persisted and then delivered to the handler with the appropriate retry/delivery guarantees.
+* The event is captured, persisted and then delivered to the action handler with the appropriate retry/delivery guarantees.
-* The event handler runs and returns a response that is captured as an event and again persisted to the event store.
+* The action handler runs and returns a response that is captured as an event and again persisted to the event store.
-* The response is returned to the client synchronously or asynchronously based on the kind.
+* The action response is returned to the client synchronously or asynchronously based on the kind.